New Hampshire Minimum Auto Insurance Requirements for 2024 (See What NH Requires Here!)

 Collision

-Collision coverage pays for damage to your car in an accident, even if you are found to be at fault.
-The catch is, you are responsible for your deductible amount.
+Collision auto insurance coverage pays for damage to your car in an accident, even if you are found to be at fault.
+The catch is you are responsible for your deductible amount.
 The insurance company will pay for costs after you pay the deductible.

 Comprehensive

-If your car isn’t moving but is somehow damaged, comprehensive insurance coverage will reimburse your repair costs.
+Comprehensive auto insurance coverage will reimburse your repair costs if your car isn’t moving but is somehow damaged.
 Comprehensive coverage will pay for damage from the following:

 A typical comprehensive deductible amount ranges from $100 to $300.